Understanding Gyroscopic Precession & Phase Lag In RC Helicopters

 Yes, rotor systems, even on our little RC helis are extremely complex, complicated & dynamic.

 The misconception is that a helicopter rotor behaves like a gyroscope.
-Not really.
+Nope!

 The video below shows this pretty well.
 Best to turn the playback speed down to 0.25 in the settings icon so you can see how the blade doesn't reach peak amplitude / peak flap (using the horizon as a gauge) until about a quarter rotation after achieving maximum pitch angle.
 This is blade flap resonance phase lag.